ModelDriven/ConceptLibraries/README.md

 The threat/risk specification is available here: https://github.com/ModelDriven/ThreatRisk/

+Note: Processes and legalities for community contributions are still being worked out.
+Please contact us if you are interested in participating at: concept-info (at) modeldriven.org

 Copyright (c) Data Access Technologies, Inc.

 The concept library is freely available under the GNU public license: https://github.com/ModelDriven/ConceptLibrary/blob/master/LICENSE